Sections Of This Article:

 Other art movements which inspire watches include Neoclassicism, with its aesthetic austerity and simplicity being mainly a reaction to the flamboyant extravagance of Baroque and Rococo periods which came before.
 This art movement is an inspiration behind the A. Lange & Söhne Lange 1:

 Bauhaus, which literally means ‘construction house’, focuses on functionality and avoids decoration.
-This art movement inspired jewelry designers to use materials like stainless steel, chrome, and nickel, glass, plastic, and enamel, so it relates to art jewelry (also influenced by other art movements such as the arts and crafts movement) . . . compared to fine jewelry which focuses on precious metals like gold and silver with precious stones.
+This art movement inspired jewellery designers to use materials like stainless steel, chrome, and nickel, glass, plastic, and enamel, so it relates to art jewellery (also influenced by other art movements such as the arts and crafts movement) . . . compared to fine jewellery which focuses on precious metals like gold and silver with precious stones, as well as highly polished surfaces.

 The Need For A Story

-Having an interesting story is one of the best ways of marketing timepieces in today’s competitive context.
+Having an interesting story is one of the most effective ways of marketing timepieces in today’s competitive context.
 As we’ve seen from the examples above, design inspirations, as well as producing practical and/or aesthetically interesting results, also create an interesting watchmaking story.

 Here are a few examples of watches with a great story that also inspired design elements: